-- Buckle the child into the seat according to the child 2 restraint manufacturer's directions. - When your child restraint is not in use, secure it in the vehicle with the seat belt or remove it from the vehicle.
-Do not leave it loose in the vehicle.
-In a sudden stop or collision, it could strike the occupants or seatbacks and cause serious personal injury. - To install a child restraint, first, pull enough of the seat belt webbing from the retractor to route it through the belt path of the child restraint and slide the latch plate into the buckle.
+1. To install a child restraint with ALR, first, pull enough of the seat belt webbing from the retractor to route it through the belt path of the child restraint.
+Slide the latch plate into the buckle until you hear a "click."
 Next, extract all the seat belt webbing out of the retractor and then allow the belt to retract into the retractor.
+As the belt retracts, you will hear a ratcheting sound.
+This indicates the safety belt is now in the Automatic Locking mode.
-Finally, pull on any excess webbing to tighten the lap portion around the child restraint.

-Any seat belt system will loosen with time, so check the belt occasionally, and pull it tight if necessary.

-- In the rear seat, you may have trouble tightening the lap/shoulder belt on the child restraint because the buckle or latch plate is too close to the belt path opening on the restraint.
+- 2. Finally, pull on any excess webbing to tighten the lap portion around the child restraint.
+Any seat belt system will loosen with time, so check the belt occasionally, and pull it tight if necessary. - In the rear seat, you may have trouble tightening the lap/shoulder belt on the child restraint because the buckle or latch plate is too close to the belt path opening on the restraint.
 Disconnect the latch plate from the buckle and twist the short buckle end of the belt several times to shorten it.
-Insert the latch plate into the buckle with the release button facing out. - If the belt still can't be tightened, or if pulling and pushing on the restraint loosens the belt, disconnect the latch plate from the buckle, turn the latch plate around, and insert the latch plate into the buckle again.
-If you still can't make the child restraint secure, try a different seating position.
+Insert the latch plate into the buckle with the release button facing out. - If the belt still can't be tightened, or if pulling and pushing on the restraint loosens the belt, disconnect the latch plate from the buckle, turn the latch plate

+- around, and insert the latch plate into the buckle again.
+If you still can't make the child restraint secure, try a different seating position. - Buckle the child into the seat according to the child restraint manufacturer's directions.